We're here to help

 What next?

-Underinsurance can leave you seriously out of pocket.
-So it's important to regularly review your insurance and make sure you have enough cover – and not always just before your annual renewal.
+Underinsurance can leave you seriously on the back foot.
+So it's important to regularly review your cover and make sure you have enough – and not always just before your annual renewal.
+Your circumstances can change considerably in the twelve months between buying insurance and renewing it, and your cover needs to keep pace.

-We'd advise going through each of your policies and taking a realistic view on whether you have enough to allow for a worst-case scenario.
+We'd advise going through your insurance portfolio on a regular basis and taking a realistic view on whether you have enough to allow for a worst-case scenario.
 Take your time working it out – better yet, keep a spreadsheet which you can update.
-If you keep any expensive artwork in your office, get it revalued every three to five years.

 A risk not worth taking